-You get the polish of closed-toe shoes, the comfort of sneakers and the effortless cool you need when the mercury rises.
-In fact, during the summer months, they can quickly turn into a reliable go-to multiple times a week, in multiple situations (more on those momentarily).
-So, while the expected move might be to skimp on slip-on sneakers, plenty of admirable brands are delivering slip-on kicks made with modern tech and laidback comfort.
+So, while the expected move might be to skimp on slip-on sneakers, plenty of admirable menswear brands are delivering slip-on kicks made with modern tech and laidback comfort.
 Consider these pairs as summer speeds by.
 Better yet, consider getting more than one: The best slip-on shoes bring something to the table for everybody.

-As we dove into the best slip-on sneakers, we looked at everything from durability to wearability – the crucial act of sliding your foot in and out of the slip-on – plus the nature of the fabric and the comfort of the outsole.
+As I dove into the best slip-on sneakers, I looked at everything from durability to wearability – the crucial act of sliding your foot in and out of the slip-on – plus the nature of the fabric and the comfort of the outsole.
 Price is an important consideration, too.

 Cariuma’s IBI Slip-Ons hit several key marks: The knit upper is super-lightweight and easy to wear to the pool, to the beach or around town.
 The Green EVA outsole is made from sugarcane for sustainability and springy comfort, while the lightweight memory foam insole also keeps you light on your feet.
 Get a color like Light Grey to wear with everything.